Siege of Taganrog: Destruction of the Military Depot

-The allied squadron, having effected their objective, moved off and attacked Mariupol on 5 June and Gheisk on the 6th with similar destructive effects.
+The allied squadron, having effected their objective, moved off and attacked Mariupol on 5 June and Gheisk on the 5th with similar destructive effects.
 By mid-June every single coastal town on the Sea of Azov had been attacked and their supplies destroyed to deny them to the main Russian army at Sevastapol.

 Continuing Operations

 After the destruction of their supply bases on the Azov, the Russians deployed another fourteen sotnias of Don Cossacks to the region around the Sea of Azov to protect the various coastal cities.
 This brought the total number of Cossack sotnias in the area to 16.
 They attempted to fortify Taganrog and other points.
 At Taganrog this work consisted of building an earthwork artillery battery.
 On 19 July, Commander Sherard Osborn conducted a reconnoiter of Taganrog aboard HMS Jasper and observed the battery being built.
 The Jasper put two shells into the battery but did not receive a response, and so moved off.
 The Jasper would shortly thereafter become the only allied warship lost in the Sea of Azov campaign when she grounded on Krivaya Spit or "Crooked Spit" near the present-day town of Sedjove in Ukraine, 15 miles west of Taganrog on 23 July.
 Most sources report that local fishermen moved various buoys that marked water depth, which forced the British warship ashore.

 Author Bryan Perret claims instead that she had just destroyed a Russian fortification and had taken the captured guns aboard as prizes.
 Hence she was running much deeper than normal and grounded.
-After a day of being unable to free her, and under fire from a force of Cossacks, Jasper's crew was taken off aboard HMS Swallow and the ship scuttled.
+After a day of being unable to free her, and under fire from a force of Cossacks, Jasper's crew was taken off aboard HMS Swallow and the grounded ship scuttled.
 Don Cossacks subsequently boarded the derelict and captured her two 24-pounder howitzers and 60 shells from her magazine, along with some trophies, like the ship's ensign.
 The guns were sent to the Cathedral in Taganrog (used as a military base by the Russian Army) and sent onwards to Cherkassk where they were mounted in the coastal defences.
 The Cossacks eventually blew up the stranded hull.
-A Royal Navy report said that five days later (29 July) Lieutenant George Lydiard Sulivan (CO of HMS Fancy) dived the wrecked Jasper, recovered her 68-pounder cannon and placed a demolition charge to complete her destruction, as it was found the explosion of her magazine and the shells of HMS Swallow had left her hull in a salvageable state.
+A Royal Navy report said that five days later (29 July) Lieutenant George Lydiard Sulivan (CO of HMS Fancy) dived the wrecked Jasper, recovered her 68-pounder cannon and placed a demolition charge to complete her destruction, as it was found the explosion of her magazine and the shelling of HMS Swallow had left her hull in a salvageable state.